Shamuuu/vabeHUD/README.md

 If you would like to see images, before you install the HUD go ahead check them out http://imgur.com/a/6nWHA

-Shoutout for helping me out whenever I've got stucked: Doodle.
+Shout-out to [b]Doodle[/b] for helping me out whenever I've got stucked.